Why Feedback Cultures Fail — and What Systems Need Instead

 • stop raising concern

-This creates an illusion of openness, while the system slowly becomes more blind.
+This creates an illusion of openness while the system quietly becomes more blind.

 No formal punishment occurs.